-Gout is more common in people with Down syndrome (DS), as indicated by the study at this link and our experience at the Adult Down Syndrome Center.
+Gout is more common in people with Down syndrome (DS) (as indicated by the studies at this link and this link).
 Gout is a type of inflammatory arthritis caused by a build-up of uric acid in the body.
 People who experience gout typically have an elevated amount of uric acid in their blood.
 People with Down syndrome - with and without symptomatic gout - tend to have elevated amounts of uric acid in their blood.

 When uric acid builds up, urate crystals can form.
 The urate crystals can cause the body to have an inflammatory response.
 This commonly occurs in joints, often in the joint at the base of the big toe, and can cause swelling in and around the joint, redness, and pain.
 The pain can be quite intense and can last for several days or even weeks.

 Gout can be diagnosed by collecting fluid from the joint using a needle.
 The fluid is sent to a lab to look for urate crystals.
 Pseudogout or calcium pyrophosphate deposition is another condition that has similar symptoms as gout.
 However, when fluid is collected and analyzed, it contains calcium pyrophosphate instead of urate crystals.